LucasMeldrum/CART315/ProcessJournal/README.md

 just disappeared.
 I think Unity does not let an object have empty space.
 I'm not sure.
 But the white being gone kinda upset me.
 Whatever...

+Adding the animation took some time but in the end I got there.
+I had to create a folder of 12+ sprites so that the animation lasted 12 frames long and then played each sprite/frame.
+It was also cool learning about the animation controller which allows you to switch and do different things.
+For example, the bricks by default are in an "Idle" state and then once the "Break" triggers (this is when the ball collides with the brick) it then enters the "Animation" state and plays the animation I set it to.
+Very sweet and I'll definitely be using this in the future for other games.

 Here's how it turned out in Unity with the extra sprites for the ball and paddle: